MCFE

 PRIOR TO COMMENCING YOUR WORK-BASED TRAINING:

-• Both you and a workplace representative sign an RTO & Employer Agreement
+• Both you and a workplace representative sign an RTO and Employer Agreement

 • You will complete an induction with the workplace